Cortisone injections

 • Mood changes

-• Altered colour of the skin at the site of the injection
+• paler or darker colour of the skin

-• Discuss with your doctor if this is a concern.
+• Discuss with your healthcare provider if this is a concern.

-• A rise in blood glucose levels for several days following injection
+• Raised blood glucose levels for several days following the injection

-• Signs of infection, such as hot and swollen joint, feeling unwell, fever and pain that does not go away after 48 hours or pain that develops after this time
+• Signs of infection, such as a hot and swollen joint, feeling unwell, fever and severe pain that doesn't go away after 48 hours or pain that develops after this time

 Read more about medicines and side effects and reporting a reaction you think might be a side effect.